BANK OF AMERICA

 Merrill Edge Report Methodology

-Braun Research, Inc. (an independent market research company) and Kelton (an independent global insights firm), conducted a nationally-representative telephone survey on behalf of Merrill Edge.
-The survey was conducted from April 8, 2014, through April 22, 2014, and consisted of 1,000 mass affluent respondents throughout the U.S., defined as individuals with investable assets (value of all cash, savings, mutual funds, CDs, IRAs, stock, bonds and all other types of investments excluding primary home and other real estate investments).
+Braun Research, Inc. (an independent market research company) conducted a nationally-representative telephone survey on behalf of Merrill Edge.
+The survey was conducted from September 10, 2014 through September 18, 2014, and consisted of 1,046 mass affluent respondents throughout the U.S., defined as individuals with investable assets (value of all cash, savings, mutual funds, CDs, IRAs, stock, bonds and all other types of investments excluding primary home and other real estate investments).
 Respondents in the study were defined as aged 18 to 34 (millennials) with investable assets between $50,000 to $250,000 or those aged 18 to 34 who have investable assets of between $20,000 and under $50,000 with an annual income of at least $50,000; or aged 35-plus with investable assets between $50,000 to $250,000.
-An oversampling of 300 mass affluent were surveyed in San Francisco, Los Angeles, Orange County, CA, Dallas, New Jersey and South Florida.
-The margin of error is +/- 3.1 percent for the national sample and about +/- 5.7 percent for the oversample markets, with both reported at a 95 percent confidence level.
+An oversampling of 300 mass affluent was surveyed in San Francisco, Los Angeles, Orange County, Calif., Dallas, New Jersey, and South Florida.
+Also, as part of this study, we interviewed a total of 502 millennials (defined as 18-34 years old) in the national U.S. sample.
+The n=502 millennials are comprised of n=201 completes that came from the main, national sample.
+The remaining n=301 were obtained from an oversample of additional millennials to achieve the total n of 502.
+The margin of error is +/- 3.0 percent for the national sample; about +/- 5.7 percent for the oversample markets; and about +/-4.4 percent for the national millennial group, with each reported at a 95 percent confidence level.

 Are Not FDIC Insured